How to Build a Thriving Innovation Ecosystem - The Big Bang Partnership

 3. Speak to the members you think you must have on board from the outset to gain their buy-in and commitment.

-Innovation ecosystem set-up and facilitation expertise
+Set-up and facilitation expertise

 Here at the Big Bang Partnership, we are highly skilled and very experienced when it comes to starting, growing and facilitating innovation ecosystems.

 Whether your innovation ecosystem is an early idea, or whether it’s well established and could benefit from some fresh thinking and new energy, we are ready, excited and very able to help you.
-Do get in touch with us for a complimentary chat.
+Do get in touch with us here for a complimentary chat.
 We’re looking forward to hearing from you!